zhaohappy/cheap/README_en.md

 So in cheap we only need the compiled wasm bytecode, no glue layer code is needed, and cheap provides some basic runtime.
 This runtime has memory allocation, standard output(used to print logs), atomic, pthread, and semaphore.
 The summary is that the wasm module should only be responsible for the calculation part, and JavaScript should be responsible for the input and output of IO and code business logic.
 Because most of our wasm modules are compiled from C/C++, its synchronous blocking IO method is inherently different from the Web's asynchronous method.
 All IO is put inside wasm and JavaScript is used to simulate a set of synchronous blocking runtime, would be the fatal flaw of this system.
 Of course, you can also use compilation tools to make wasm internally support calling JavaScript asynchronous functions, but this will either increase the size of the compiled product wasm and reduce performance; or the scenarios that can be used are greatly limited.
 As far as I know, emscripten supports C/C++ calling JavaScript asynchronous functions, but the premise is that there can be no indirect calls in the entire call chain.

 To use the wasm module on cheap, you need to compile your wasm into dynamic linking mode.
-Here is an example
+Here is an example.

 ```shell
 emcc -O3 xx.c